adityakalra581/Data-Science/Deep Learning/Convolutional-Neural-Networks/Neural-Style-Transfer/README.md

 ### Concept :

-Using the Methodology of Transfer Learning, in this project we'll combine Content Images with Style images to change the Neural style of the images.
+- Using the Methodology of Transfer Learning, in this project we'll combine Content Images with Style images to change the Neural style of the images.

+- First the image is processed directly and a new image is generated.

+- Most of the time the generated image is Noisy with a high Cost function.

+- Further using Hyperparameter Tuning and Optimization this cost function is reduced to **obtain new Artistic changed image.**

 Look for Example:

 ![](images/tm.jpg)

-$$TAJ-MAHAL$$
+**TAJ-MAHAL**

 ![](images/interstellar.png)

-$$Gargantua (From Interstellar)
+**Gargantua (From Interstellar)**

 Became This: